How to preserve tomato juice

-With the right equipment, preparing tomato juice is a simple process.
+With the right equipment and method, canning tomato juice at home is a simple and safe process.

-Preparing tomato juice is a simple process with the right equipment and a research-based recipe to follow.
-Tomato juice can be processed in either a boiling water bath canner or a pressure canner, but the biggest concern related to canning tomato products is the acidification process.
-Regardless of the canning process, it is best practice to acidify tomatoes when canning, yet many home preservers aren’t sure how to acidify their tomatoes, while others are not even aware of the recommendation.
+Canning tomato juice is a simple process with the right equipment and a research-based recipe to follow.
+Tomato juice can be processed in either a water bath canner or a pressure canner, but the biggest concern related to canning tomato products is the acidification process.
+Regardless of the canning process, it is recommended to acidify tomato juice when canning.

-Michigan State University Extension recommends ensuring the safe acidity in whole, crushed or juiced tomatoes, adding two tablespoons of bottled lemon juice or 1/2 teaspoon of citric acid per quart of tomatoes.
-For pints, use one tablespoon bottled lemon juice or 1/4 teaspoon citric acid.
-Acid can be added directly to the jars before filling with the tomato product.
+It is critical when home canning tomato juice, to acidify them during the canning process.
+The acidity of a tomato is considered borderline between high and low acid foods.
+Michigan State University Extension recommends ensuring the safe acidity by adding two tablespoons of bottled lemon juice or ½ teaspoon of citric acid per quart of tomatoes or tomato juice.
+For pints, use one tablespoon of bottled lemon juice or ¼ teaspoon of citric acid.
+The lemon juice or acid can be added directly to the jars before filling with the tomato juice.

 - Cut tomatoes into quarters and put directly into saucepan and bring to boil while crushing the tomatoes.